Unpretentious Krong Kampot better known as just Kampot in southern Cambodia is slowly becoming a popular destination on a traveller’s map.

 Instead of a straight-through bus as promised, we stop along the road at undesignated stops to pick-up and drop-off passengers, with also a stop at Kep.

 Bus travel in SE Asia

-Finally underway, the bus will stop anywhere and everywhere along the route to pick-up or drop-off passengers.
-Nothing is designated, no matter what you pay for the trip or whether it’s a VIP bus.
+Finally underway, the bus stops anywhere and everywhere along the route to pick-up or drop-off passengers.
+Nothing is designated, no matter what you pay for the journey or whether it’s a VIP bus.
 If there’s money to be made, then money the driver will make…

-Kampot (capital of Kampot Province in southern Cambodia) makes an excellent base for exploring the Bokor National Park.
+Kampot – capital of Kampot Province in southern Cambodia – makes an excellent base for exploring the Bokor National Park.
 But at USD$10 entry fee, it’s not cheap.